AshutoshGanguly123/RL_work/README.md

 # RL_work
-Implementation of RL algortihms for solving open-ai gym envs
+Implementation of SOTA RL algortihms for solving open-ai gym environments.

+Latest additions: Ant-v4, halfcheetah-v4, hopper-v4.
+All these are continuous environments and were easily solved using Proximal Policy Algorithm [Schulman Et al]